Panasonic GX8 vs GX850

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More heavily discounted: Has been on the market for longer (launched in July 2015).

-Reasons to prefer the Panasonic Lumix DMC-GX850:
+Advantages of the Panasonic Lumix DMC-GX850:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.